*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 If you’ve ever used Google Earth and tapped the screen to look further up the street at the location you’re viewing, you’ll see that the experience with the Google Map feature on iFit is very similar.

-Closed captioning is available in both on-demand and live classes, which is really nice.
+Closed captioning is available in all of iFit’s classes, which is really nice.
 This feature is accessible on iFit-enabled equipment as well as on the app.

 One aspect that we aren’t a big fan of is the music on iFit. iFit uses a radio-like feature called FEED.FM to play music.
-It is available in almost all iFit classes, both on-demand and live.
+It is available in almost all iFit classes.
 Throughout class you can choose a station to listen to music from the following categories:

 - 80’s Pop